Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Check If Your Payday Lender Is Licensed?

-To find out whether or not a payday lender has the required license to provide short-term loans, reach out to your provincial or territorial Consumer Affairs office.
+To find out whether a payday lender has the required license to provide short-term loans, reach out to your provincial or territorial Consumer Affairs office.
+You can also see if the lender advertises their license on their website or storefront.

 What Happens If You Can’t Pay Your Payday Loan On Time?